Second Star Guide

 Village green, cheese, quiet roads

-A small-town Vermont trip with real texture
+A small-town Vermont trip with inn lights, cheese, and quiet roads

 Grafton is not the biggest Vermont name, and that is the point.
-The draw is a compact village, a historic inn, nearby trails, cheese worth stopping for, and easy roads toward Chester, Bellows Falls, and Woodstock when you want a longer loop.
+The draw is a compact village, a historic inn, nearby trails, cheese worth stopping for, and easy roads toward Chester, Saxtons River, Bellows Falls, and Woodstock when you want a longer loop.

 Grafton village weekend